 A vogue for healthy pursuits

 The reason that these Women in Trousers actually owned trousers was because by then, trousers and pullovers were accepted for practical tasks, like gardening.
 This time period is a point where women began to shake off physical and moral restraints and demand freedoms and change: the clothing they wore started to reflect that.

 A vogue for healthy pursuits had sprung up in the 20s and 30s and women shed their corsets, or demanded more forgiving ones, and climbed into appropriate costume – short skirts and singlets for tennis, or even actual shorts, and longer skirts and sometimes breeches for skiing.

 Alice Marble, (1913- 1990) was a world no 1 tennis player who created a huge scandal in the 30s by becoming the first woman to play professional tennis in shorts.
 Here she is, looking very pleased about it!

 Charlotte Perriand (1903-1999) was an amazingly independent French furniture designer and architect.
 During her lifetime she travelled to Japan to advise them on design and take their ideas back to Europe with her.
 She also created iconic furniture designs, still in use today.
 Charlotte loved sports and swimming, and climbed mountains.
 Here she is mountain climbing in 1927 in shorts:

-And just to go one better, here she is in 1935 topless, in trousers and pearls:
+And just to go one better, here she is in 1935 a topless, Woman in Trousers and pearls: